griebie/TYPO3CMS-Reference-TyposcriptSyntax/Documentation/Syntax/TypoScriptSyntax/Index.rst

            20 < pageObj.10
    }

-Here also a copy is made, although inside the :code:`pageObj` object.
+Here a copy is made, too, although inside the :code:`pageObj` object.
 Note that the copied object is referred to with its full path (:code:`pageObj.10`).
 When **copying on the same level**, you can just refer to the copied object's name, **prepended by a dot**.